CSDL-UMD/Survival-of-the-Notable-in-Wikipedia/README.md

     <img src="https://img.shields.io/badge/CCDS-Project%20template-328F97?logo=cookiecutter" />
 </a>

 Web communities depend on open forums for tasks like governance, information sharing, and decision-making, but these can yield biased outcomes.
 In Wikipedia's Articles for Deletion (AfD) discussions, biographies of women face faster deletion nominations, longer consensus times, and are more often redirected or merged into men’s biographies, highlighting gender asymmetries.
 Our study applies both survival analysis and a competing risk framework to examine the role of Articles for Deletion (AfD) in Wikipedia’s gender gap, offering insights for the governance of open knowledge platforms.
-Our paper describing this work is available on [arXiv](https://doi.org/10.48550/arXiv.2411.04340).
+Our paper describing this work is available on [Proceedings of the ACM on Human-Computer Interaction (CSCW)](https://dl.acm.org/doi/10.1145/3757663).

 ## Steps to follow
 1. Clone the project repository.